Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/05_Software-Sharing-Practices.md

 ### Instructor Notes

-- This LO builds on materials covered in LO1, and encourages the learner to think about software licenses and copyright in the context of their own institutions, which may have differing policies.
+- This learning activity builds on materials covered under LO1 and encourages the learner to think about software licences and copyright in the context of their own institutions, which may have differing policies.
-- This activity is adapted from the Netherlands eScience Center course material in Resource 3, and can be reused provided it is properly cited and attributes in accordance with the CC BY 4.0 license.
+- This activity is adapted from the Netherlands eScience Center course material in Resource 3 and can be reused, provided it is properly cited and attributes in accordance with the CC BY 4.0 licence.

 ### Resources